 Note: A change in employment (or work schedule) does not constitute an extenuating circumstance.

-- FRCC Medical Documentation Form (required for all medical appeals.
+- FRCC Medical/Mental Health Documentation Form (Required for all medical appeals.
 Other medical documentation will not be accepted.)

 - Notarized letter from another person who can speak to your circumstance